JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

 ﻿# FlexiIncludeBlocks
 FlexiIncludeBlocks include content from local or remote sources.
 Content can be included as markdown or in a code block.
 Common applications for
-FlexiIncludeBlocks include avoiding duplicate markdown across `.md` documents and using tested code examples.
+FlexiIncludeBlocks include avoiding duplicate markdown across `.md` documents and using tested code in examples.

 The specs in this document use the following dummy sources:
 - exampleInclude.md, with content: